rohan3433/Ground_water_quality_detection-ML/README.md

 Checking the distribution of features using histograms and KDE plots.
 Identifying and handling outliers.
 Model Training and Evaluation
-##The project uses SVM models with different kernels:
+### 5.The project uses SVM models with different kernels:

 Linear Kernel
 Polynomial Kernel